-Under the leadership of Rebecca Spiegel, MD, Director of the Stony Brook Comprehensive Epilepsy Center, our team of highly skilled adult and pediatric epileptologists, neurologists, radiologists and neurosurgeons enable Stony Brook Medicine to provide the highest quality care for patients, no matter how complex their epilepsy condition.
-Of special mention is Dr. Louis Manganas, who is also Chief of Pediatric Neurology; and neurosurgeons David A. Chesler, MD, PhD, and Chuck Mikell, MD, both of whom specialize in a variety of surgical techniques to treat patients with epilepsy, whose seizures are not controllable with medications.
+Under the leadership of Rebecca Spiegel, MD, Chief, EEG-Epilepsy, Director of the Stony Brook Comprehensive Epilepsy Center, our team of highly skilled adult and pediatric epileptologists, neurologists, radiologists and neurosurgeons enable Stony Brook Medicine to provide the highest quality care for patients, no matter how complex their epilepsy condition.
+Of special mention are Dr. Louis Manganas, who is also Chief of Pediatric Neurology; and neurosurgeons David A. Chesler, MD, PhD, and Chuck Mikell, MD, both of whom specialize in a variety of surgical techniques to treat patients with epilepsy, whose seizures are not controllable with medications.

 Epilepsy refers to a brain disorder resulting in multiple seizures.
 Epilepsy and seizures affect more than three million Americans of all ages, with about 200,000 new cases diagnosed each year.
 It is important to know that: